jan-cieslik/cancer_informatics/docs/using_R/ovarian cancer.md

 :::tip Explaining the variables in the ovarian dataset
 - **Treatment:** This variable indicates whether the patient received no adjuvant chemotherapy (0) or adjuvant chemotherapy (1).
 - **HighRisk:** This variable indicates whether the patient is considered low-risk (0) or high-risk (1).
 - **Time:** This variable represents the survival time.
-As this is a mock dataset we do not define the unit of time.
+As this is a mock dataset, we do not define the unit of time.
 In a real-world scenario this would be days, months or years.
 - **Status:** This variable indicates whether an event (death) occurred: the patient is alive (0) or dead (1).
 :::